TOLUWALASE007/TOLUWALASE007/README.md

 ### Software Design Engineer

 I build scalable, user-centered web and mobile applications that combine great functionality with exceptional user experiences.
-With a background in Chemical Engineering and experience in software development, design engineering, and AI design evaluation, I enjoy solving real-world problems through technology and continuous innovation.
+With a background in Engineering and experience in software development, design engineering, and AI design evaluation, I enjoy solving real-world problems through technology and continuous innovation.

 ---